-- (a) No person may operate an aircraft carrying passengers unless it has an operative weather radar or significant weather detection equipment installed if that aircraft: - (1) Is turbojet-engined or pressurized; - (2) Has a maximum certificated takeoff mass of more than 5700 kg or a maximum approved passenger seating configuration in excess of than 9 seats; or - (3) Is a helicopter.11 - (b) No person may operate an aircraft in commercial air transport having a maximum approved passenger seating of more than nine seats in commercial air transport unless it has an approved weather radar or thunderstorm detection device installed; - (c) When weather detection equipment is required for the operation, no person may begin a passenger flight under IFR or night VFR, when current weather reports indicate that thunderstorms or other potentially hazardous conditions than could be detected by the installed weather radar or thunderstorm detection device may reasonably be expected along the route, unless that equipment is operating satisfactorily;12 - (d) No person may begin a commercial air transport passenger flight under IFR or night VFR, when current weather reports indicate that thunderstorms or other potentially hazardous conditions than could be detected by the installed weather radar or thunderstorm detection device may reasonably be expected along the route, unless that equipment is operating satisfactorily. - (e) If the weather radar or thunderstorm detection device becomes inoperative on a commercial air transport passenger aircraft en route, the aircraft must be operated under the instructions and procedures specified in the AOC holder's Operations Manual; - (f) An alternate electrical power supply is not required for the weather radar or thunderstorm detection device.
+- (a) 20No person may operate an aircraft carrying passengers unless it has an operative weather radar or significant weather detection equipment installed if that aircraft: - (1) Is turbojet-engined or pressurized; - (2) Has a maximum certificated takeoff mass of more than 5700 kg or a maximum approved passenger seating configuration in excess of than 9 seats; or - (3) Is a helicopter. - (b) No person may operate an aircraft in commercial air transport having a maximum approved passenger seating of more than nine seats in commercial air transport unless it has an approved weather radar or thunderstorm detection device installed; - (c) 21When weather detection equipment is required for the operation, no person may begin a passenger flight under IFR or night VFR, when current weather reports indicate that thunderstorms or other potentially hazardous conditions than could be detected by the installed weather radar or thunderstorm detection device may reasonably be expected along the route, unless that equipment is operating satisfactorily; - (d) If the weather radar or thunderstorm detection device becomes inoperative on a commercial air transport passenger aircraft en route, the aircraft must be operated under the instructions and procedures specified in the AOC holder's Operations Manual; - (e) An alternate electrical power supply is not required for the weather radar or thunderstorm detection device.